If you’re visiting Yerevan and want a taste of Armenia’s iconic sights without planning multiple trips, this day tour might just be your best bet.

 Why Travelers Love This Tour

-Reviewers consistently highlight the knowledgeable guides as a major plus.
+Reviewers consistently highlight the guides as a major plus.
 Many mention guides like Gaia, Anastasia, or Nare, who are enthusiastic, well-informed, and able to answer all kinds of questions.
 The pacing is also praised, with enough time at each site to enjoy without feeling rushed.

 The scenery is another big hit; whether it’s the towering cliffs at Noravank or the snow-capped peaks of Mt.
 Ararat, you’ll find plenty of chances to snap unforgettable photos.
 The wine tasting is a favorite too, with many noting the generous pours and the chance to try something unique—such as Armenian fruit wine.